google/oboe/docs/FullGuide.md

 If you register a callback, then it will automatically close the stream in a separate thread if the stream is disconnected.
 Note that registering this callback will enable callbacks for both data and errors.
 So `onAudioReady()` will be called.
 See the "high priority callback" section below.

-Your callback can implement the following methods (called in a seperate thread):
+Your callback can implement the following methods (called in a separate thread):

 * `onErrorBeforeClose(stream, error)` - called when the stream has been stopped but not yet closed, so you can still reference the underlying stream (e.g.`getXRunCount()`).